AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/question-generation.md

    >
    >To ensure Marketo Engage can scrape content from the provided URLs, you must first allowlist several IP addresses.
 [See below for details](#ip-addresses-to-allowlist).

+   >[!NOTE]
+   >
+   >Sites/pages must be public (i.e., not hidden behind a login) in order for their information to be scraped.

 1. Based on your content, the question and response generation can take up to 30 minutes.
 Click **[!UICONTROL OK]**.

    ![](assets/question-generation-4.png)